SFPC/code-societies/README.md

 # code-societies
 This is the super repository for all code societies sessions.
 Readme is currently a work in progress!

 This website is hand-coded.
-There are no extra libraries or build processes.
+There are no large libraries, frameworks or build processes.
 All pages are written with HTML and CSS and sometimes Javascript.
 There is one library that this website is relying on: a javascript library called Axios.
 With Axios this website can request data from are.na, a research platform which code societies students and teachers use to collaboratively add and share content throughout the session.

 ### preparation for contributing
 - a personal GitHub account